mlops-guide/mlops-guide.github.io/docs/Deployment/index.md

 ### Accessing Model Predictions

-Having deployed the model. we can access it's predictions by sending requests to an end-point or by using the Python ```ibm_watson_machine_learning``` library, where we can send either features for a single prediction or payloads containing multiple lines of a dataframe, for example.
+Having deployed the model, we can access it's predictions by sending requests to an end-point or by using the Python ```ibm_watson_machine_learning``` library, where we can send either features for a single prediction or payloads containing multiple lines of a dataframe, for example.

 The payload body is made of the dataframe column names under the ```"fields"``` key and the features under ``` "values"``` .